magoo/risk-measurement/principles.rst

 --------------------------------------------------------------------
 Let's make risk measurement accessible to those closest to the mitigation.

 Risk measurement methods are quickly disposed from regular practice if they are too cumbersome to wield.
-An engineer tasked with risk mitigation tasks should be able to measure their work, independently.
+An engineer tasked with risk mitigation should be able to measure their work, independently.

-If the cost for measurement effort requires full time staff, dedicated software, and more than a couple hours of effort, it likely won't be leveraged closer to when a risk originates.
+If the cost for measurement effort requires full time staff, dedicated software, and more than a couple hours of effort, it likely won't be leveraged by engineers directly involved where risk is created.

 The efforts involved with risk measurement should be simplified and centralized around likelihoods and impacts that don't exceed what can be easily learned with basic math.